esenes/Dogleg-analysis/manual/readMATandsort_guide.md

 * calculate and add the calibrated signals
 * estimate if the breakdown happened into the structure or into the waveguides
 * detect if the interlock was triggered by a spike
+* calculate useful estimators on the shape of the compressed pulse

 ##### Comment on the performance